tmhglnd/total-serialism/docs/algorithmic-methods.md

 ## linden

 The original Lindenmayer string expansion returns a string of characters based on a set of rules and an axiom specified as strings.
+This is useful to generate fractal like structures and simulate natural growth.

 **arguments**
 - {Value} -> The axiom to start with (generation 0)